My Recovery: Not An Option

 And as far as what everyone else thinks?
 They haven’t bothered getting the actual story from me, so I could give two shits what they think of me.

 Nothing will derail my sobriety.
-Not childhood trauma–I will face it without self-medicating, not an ignorant Veteran–who, by the way, had previously exhibited shitty behavior towards me–, and not even the woman I thought I was going to spend the rest of my lives with–love’s a bitch– will derail my sobriety.
+Not childhood trauma–I will face it without self-medicating, not an ignorant Veteran–who, by the way, had previously exhibited shitty behavior towards me–nothing will derail my sobriety.
 Nothing.
 192 days and still rocking on!